joelparkerhenderson/source-code-management/README.md

   * Second, I worry about the coupling between unrelated products.
 While I admit part of this probably comes from my more libertarian world view but I have seen something as basic as a server upgrade schedule that is tailored for one product severely hurt the development of another product, to the point of almost halting development for months.
 I can't imagine needing a new feature or a big fix from a dependency but to be stuck because the whole company isn't ready to upgrade.

   * I've read of at least one less serious case of this from google with JUnit: "In 2007, Google tried to upgrade their JUnit from 3.8.x to 4.x and struggled as there was a subtle backward incompatibility in a small percentage of their usages of it.
-The change-set became very large, and struggled to keep up with the rate developers were adding tests.""
+The change-set became very large, and struggled to keep up with the rate developers were adding tests."

 We don't use a monorepo, and it's hell.